 The 1960 film without a doubt put the psychological- slasher genre on the map and will remain a classic for all-time.
 As the master of mystery Hitchcock dolls out suspense in terrifying measure, the story doesn’t explore the complex relationship between mother and son.
 Save for the ending where Bates’ slashing tendencies is delved into between a psychologist and the victim’s closest relatives, there’s always more to wonder about them both.
 The re-imagining created by Kerry Ehrin and Carlton Cuse goes much further.

 Building up to the evening where Marion Crane was murdered, Bates Motel dials back the years to when Norman and Norma first acquire the famous motel in an effort to start over.
-After suffering psychological disturbances throughout his childhood and teen years, Mother thinks a new place is just what they need.
-But a different life doesn’t fix all of their problems as Norma fights off detrimental plans destined to drive traffic away from their inn, the town’s seedy underground of drugs, and even darker secrets about their family no one could imagine.
+After suffering psychological disturbances throughout his childhood, Mother thinks a new place is just what they need.
+But a different life doesn’t fix all of their problems as Norma fights off detrimental plans destined to drive traffic away from their inn, the town’s seedy underground of drugs, and even darker secrets about their family Norman couldn't ever imagine.

 It’s safe to say that Norman and Norma are the hearts of the show as well as the movie.
 Though Anthony Perkins’ performance in the movie is without a doubt timeless, Mother exists, intriguingly but lightly, as a literal skeleton in a closet.
 Except for Perkins and Hitchcock’s detail to the atmosphere, it’s very one-sided.
 Bringing both of these characters to life comes unforgettable performances from Freddie Highmore and Vera Farmiga who are tasked to make a disturbed duo likable, interesting, but also scary and dangerous.